kdsanman/GAL-plt-spring2019/README.md

 # plt-spring2019

-Test files you could use:
+Test files you could use on GAL folder:
 - test-hello.gal
 - test-list.gal
 - test-graph.gal

+Additional test files to look at are in gal-tests/ directory.

 To run make sure you are inside the repository GAL:
 ```